 There’s no point to take a chance with carbon monoxide poisoning.

-Here are three ways you can take to keep your home safe:
+Here are three precautions you can take to keep your home safe:

-- Your house with at least one gas furnace, connected garage or fireplace requires a carbon monoxide system.
-You should have an alarm on each level of your house, including the basement and garage.
-You also should install one inside or outside of all bedrooms.
-Aren’t using a carbon monoxide detector in your house?
+- Each residence with at least one gas furnace, adjoined garage or fireplace requires a carbon monoxide system.
+You should have a detector on all levels of your house, including the basement and garage.
+You also should install one inside or outside of every bedroom.
+Don’t use a carbon monoxide detector in your house?

-Call Service Experts Heating & Air Conditioning at 318-588-8163 to get one.
-Ask our Experts about our reasonable Wi-Fi carbon monoxide alarms.
+Call Service Experts Heating & Air Conditioning at 318-588-8163 to purchase one.
+Ask our techs about our affordable Wi-Fi carbon monoxide systems.

-- If you presently have a carbon monoxide system, consistently test or replace the batteries.
-You should test batteries every three months, and replace the alarm every three to five years.
+- If you currently have a carbon monoxide alarm, consistently test or put in new batteries.
+You should test batteries every three months, and get a new system every three to five years.

 - If your carbon monoxide system goes off, exit your home immediately and call 911.

-Carbon monoxide doesn’t have to be scary, and with the right precautions your family can be protected from the hazardous gas.
-Take the necessary steps and call Service Experts Heating & Air Conditioning at 318-588-8163 to learn more.
+Carbon monoxide doesn’t have to be frightening, and with the proper steps your family can be guarded from the hazardous gas.
+Make the proper changes and call Service Experts Heating & Air Conditioning at 318-588-8163 to learn more.